-- Choose a test date: Sixty-seven percent of students do better on their second try, reported the College Board
+- Choose a test date: 67 percent of students do better on their second try.

-- Study up on the test’s content: The test has sections on reading, writing, language, and math.
+- Study up on the test’s content: It will test reading, writing, language and math.

 - Send scores to your preferred colleges: The first four submissions are free.

 CollegeBoard.org has also partnered with the Khan Academy on SAT prep, meaning you won’t have to rely on thick paperback books or expensive prep courses.
-Using Khan Academy’s platform, you can set up your own schedule, identify your weaknesses, and take up to eight practice tests.
+Using the Khan Academy platform, you can set up your own schedule, identify your weaknesses and take up to eight practice tests.

-Aside from the SAT, you can also order the following tests on CollegeBoard.org:
+Aside from the SAT, you can also sign up for the following tests:

 - Preliminary SAT 10/National Merit Scholarship Qualifying Test (PSAT/NMSQT): High school students can qualify for the National Merit Scholarship Program by recording eligible scores.

-- College-Level Examination Program (CLEP): They can also earn college credit by passing any of 33 exams.
+- College-Level Examination Program (CLEP): Students can also earn college credit by passing any of 34 exams.

 Taking that course as a high school junior or senior might mean you can cross off a general education requirement once you arrive on your college campus.
 It could also be a test for whether you truly enjoy the written word.

 Beyond AP prep, CollegeBoard.org is also the place to find out how you performed on your AP tests.
 Colleges and universities look at your scores when deciding whether to grant you college credit.